chvolkmann/code-connect/README.md

 Use `code` as you would normally!

-If you have VS Code installed on your remote machine as well (i.e. a `code` executable already exists), you can use `code` for your local instance and `code-connect` for a IPC connected instance.
+If you have VS Code installed on your remote machine as well (i.e. a `code` executable already exists), you can use `code` for your local instance and `code-connect` for an IPC connected instance.

 ```
 Usage: code [options][paths...]